Children's Home Insurance Requirements: Six Lines You Need and the One Most Operators Miss

 Standard public liability policies typically exclude claims arising from sexual, physical, or emotional abuse, so children's home operators must add an abuse and molestation endorsement or purchase standalone cover — without it, the operator is uninsured for the single most probable catastrophic claim against a residential childcare provider.

-Buildings, contents, and business interruption
+What do buildings, contents, and business interruption cover?

 Buildings insurance for a leased children's home is usually held by the landlord and recharged through the lease — the operator should ask for evidence of the policy and cover level, not take it on trust — while contents and business interruption cover always sit with the operator regardless of ownership structure.